 The lab course provides the practical application of laboratory procedures in blood bank, transfusion therapy, and serological testing for infectious disease.
-Three hours lab per week.
-Successful completion of this course with "C" or higher is required for graduation.
+Successful completion of this course with a "C" or better is required for graduation.
+Prerequisite(s): MLAB 1102, MLAB 1180 concurrently.
+Restriction(s): Medical Laboratory Technology majors only